Experience Nature: Kayaking the Crystal Coast

 Join Paddle NC for a guided Hammocks Beach State Park and Bear Island tour!

 The Rachel Carson Reserve is a collection of islands and marshes and a fantastic kayaking route for wildlife lovers.
 Launch your kayak from the Beaufort waterfront and paddle across Taylor’s Creek.
 Watch for dolphins, diamondback terrapins, and sea turtles on the way.
 Horse Island is one of four islands in the reserve known for its population of wild horses.
 Please read the reserve rules before you start your paddling adventure from Beaufort!

 Join Beaufort Paddle for a guided tour of Rachel Carson Reserve and learn about the unique history and geology of the islands.

 Cape Lookout National Seashore has 16 paddling trails that are accessible in Carteret County.
 Pick up your paddle trail map at Down East Kayaks in Beaufort.
 The trails take you through saltwater marshes, channels, and swamps.
 The calm waters offer a relaxing setting to watch birds as you paddle along the barrier island chain.
 The best access point is from the Visitors Center on Harkers Island, but the route can be challenging, so check the tide charts.

 Discover Kayaking on the Crystal Coast Today!

 Spend your vacation kayaking the Crystal Coast.
 Whether you want to stay in lively Emerald Isle or historic Beaufort, Bluewater Vacation Rentals has a premier collection of vacation homes on the Crystal Coast.

 Speak to one of our certified vacation planners, and we will help you find the perfect vacation rental based on your criteria.
-Just follow this link and fill out your information at the bottom of the page.

 What is your favorite water sport on the Crystal Coast?
 Let us know in the comments below!